athena-stein/athena-stein.github.io/_pages/teaching.md

   <li>Led tutorials in a large undergraduate biomedical science course</li>
   <li>Contributed to redevelopment of the Bachelor of Biomedical Science Research Capstone course</li>
   <li>Supported students in critical appraisal, research design, and the development of rigorous scientific reasoning</li>
+  <li>Received a Teaching and Learning Excellence Award from UQ Faculty of Medicine</li>

 </ul>